Pregnancy Glucose Test Alternatives to Test for Gestational Diabetes

 - 1 hour after eating = 140 or lower

 - 2 hours after eating = 120 or lower

 - 3 hours after eating = back to fasting level

 There can be some variation in this, but the majority of your readings should be in these ranges.

-I enjoyed watching my glucose this way during my pregnancy because it gave a comprehensive view of glucose tolerance and I was able to see what foods caused higher spikes for me personally and which didn’t affect it as much at all.
+I enjoyed watching my glucose this way during my pregnancy because it gave a comprehensive view of glucose tolerance.
+I was also able to see what foods caused higher spikes for me personally and which didn’t affect it as much at all.

 No matter what you decide with your pregnancy glucose test, remember: